yujieho/Diffusion_Maps/README.md

 ## Implementations
-Here are the brief introductions to three different algorithms of constructing diffusion maps I done.
+Here are the introductions of three different algorithms I have done.

 :pencil2: Construction 1, `DM_AnnLeeMethod.ipynb`, is based on [Ann Lee's Matlab code](https://reurl.cc/E3Ykv).
 This algorithm is my first sight to diffusion maps, it allows one to increase the time parameter $t$ in the diffusion process.
 (I found the process is not necessary for my data set to have good results since they are small, so I omitted this process in the following constructions.)